absolutejs/citra/README.md

 ## Why Citra?

-- **Interchangeability**: All OAuth 2.0 providers follow the same authorization flow, and Citra abstracts this process into a unified interface (see [interchangeability issue](https://github.com/pilcrowonpaper/arctic/issues/299)).
+- **Interchangeability**: All OAuth 2.0 providers follow the same authorization flow, and Citra abstracts this process into a unified interface (see [arctic interchangeability issue](https://github.com/pilcrowonpaper/arctic/issues/299)).
 - **Type Safety**: Leverage TypeScript generics and type guards to catch configuration mistakes at compile time.

 Inspired by Arctic, Citra reduces boilerplate and minimizes integration errors by enforcing a uniform configuration approach.